dirmeier/rnaiutilities/docs/source/index.rst

    :alt: doc

-A collection of python modules and command line tools for processing image-based RNAi screens.
+A collection of python tools for processing image-based RNAi screens.

 Introduction
 ------------